Skip to Main Content

 • Age at diagnosis

-• If the cancer has come back (relapse or recurrence)
+• If the cancer has come back after treatment

 • Molecular features of the tumor

 Ependymoma is hard to cure without successful surgery to remove the tumor.
-When surgery is incomplete or ependymoma recurs, the long-term prognosis is usually poor.
+If surgery is incomplete or ependymoma recurs, the long-term prognosis is usually poor.

-Incorporating palliative care and support services such as rehabilitation, psychology and social work can help ependymoma patients and families manage symptoms, promote quality of life, and make care decisions.
+Palliative care and support services such as rehabilitation, psychology, and social work can help ependymoma patients and families manage symptoms, promote quality of life, and make care decisions.
+Talk to your care team about what problems to expect and ways to help manage them.

-Ongoing follow-up care, laboratory tests, and routine imaging are needed to monitor patients for recurrence of disease and other medical problems.
-The care team will set a schedule based on type of tumor, response to treatment, and individual patient needs.
+Patients need ongoing follow-up care, lab tests, and routine imaging to watch for disease recurrence and other medical problems.
+The care team will set a schedule based on the tumor type, response to treatment, and individual patient needs.

 General follow-up schedule for ependymoma survivors: